The app backend can use this callback to monitor the login or logout behaviors of users in real time, including:

-- Login reason: Register, which indicates that a TCP connection is established with the app.
+- Login reason: Register, which indicates that a TCP connection was established with the app.

 - Logout reason: Unregister, which indicates that the app user deregisters the account and terminates the TCP connection.

-- Disconnect reason: LinkClose, which indicates that IM detects the TCP connection with the app was lost, for example, when the app is killed or the client sends a TCP FIN or RST packet.
-TimeOut: IM detects that the app heartbeat packet times out and determines that the TCP connection is lost.
-For example, when the client network is unexpectedly disconnected, the client does not send the TCP FIN or RST packet and cannot send heartbeat packets.
+- Disconnect reason: LinkClose, which indicates that IM detects that the TCP connection with the app was terminated, such as when the app is killed or the client sends a TCP FIN or RST packet.
+TimeOut: IM detects that the app heartbeat packet times out and determines that the TCP connection was terminated.
+For example, when the client network is abnormally disconnected, the client does not send the TCP FIN or RST packet and cannot send heartbeat packets.
 The heartbeat timeout interval is 400 seconds.

-- For the callback reasons of specific scenarios, see Callback Trigger Scenarios
+- For the callback reasons of specific scenarios, see Trigger Scenarios.

-- If IM receives login request and logout request at the same time, only the Logout + Unregister callback will be triggered, but the Login + Register callback will not.
+- If a user’s login request and logout request come at the same time, only the Logout + Unregister callback will be triggered, and the Login + Register callback will not be triggered.